 I am very involved in the NACS Program, but I have never supervised a NACS PhD student.
 Why?
 Students who get excited about the same things that I do tend to prefer the Linguistics curriculum, which still has a great deal of room for individualization.
-However, almost all of my PhD students complete the NACS Certificate in addition to the regular PhD.
+However, most of my Maryland PhD students complete the NACS Certificate in addition to the regular PhD.

 Our PhD program has no specific GRE or GPA score requirement.
 But it is worthwhile to put effort into getting a good GRE score.
 UMD has minimal TOEFL requirements for students who do not have a degree from an English-speaking university, but we like to see evidence of greater proficiency in written and spoken English.
 We do not accept students for a terminal MA degree.
 If you’re interested primarily in second language acquisition, then you’re better served by the SLA program.
 If you’re interested in the neuroscience of language, but don’t enjoy linguistic detail, you probably will be happier elsewhere.

 If you are talented and motivated but have little relevant background, don’t be discouraged.
 I’ve been there myself.
 Keep your options open, and consider a 2-step route to a competitive PhD program.
 Some students first gain experience in a terminal masters program, or through a research assistant position.
 Some of our past Lab Managers and Baggett Fellows are now prominent researchers in their own right.